 Sciatica and Weight Lifting Injury

 I receive many letters from patients who feel that they permanently injured their backs while lifting weights.
 Sometimes, this is theorized to occur while moving furniture or doing physical labor, but in a great number of cases, these traumatic events occur in the gym.

 While it is possible to injure the spine from resistance work, it is very unlikely that any of these typical events will cause lasting injury.
 Sure, short-term pain is certainly a possibility, but most minor back injuries will heal on their own or with appropriate medical care.
 This is because most sudden acute injuries affect the soft tissues and not the actual components of the spine, such as the vertebrae or intervertebral discs.

 Pain which exists months or even years later is highly unlikely to come from lifting any reasonably sensible amount of weight.
 Most injuries heal, since this is the primary function of the human anatomy.

 Some injuries might not heal, such as the uncommon incidence of disc pathologies or even vertebral fractures.
 Even severe muscular tears can create painful scar tissue or suffer from repetitive strain syndrome if they are not properly rehabilitated.
 In other cases, the cause of acute pain may not be at all structurally-motivated.
 Ischemic sciatica can perpetuate pain, or even create it, and is often commenced with a trigger event which will lend credibility to the syndrome as a purely injurious event.
 In this case, lifting weights can act as the trigger for a psychosomatic sciatica condition to begin or escalate.

-Sciatica and Weight Lifting Treatment
+Sciatica and Resistance Training as a Treatment

 Since there is a great diversity of possible reasons why a person might suffer sciatica or pseudo-sciatica after a weight lifting workout, it is crucial to have the condition evaluated by a spinal neurologist, a physical therapist or a sports medicine specialist.
 If a diagnostic verdict is reached, then it is wise to get a second opinion before seeking any care.

 Many sciatica patients are prescribed weight training as part of a rehabilitation program, with the goal of permanently ending their suffering.
 While exercise is great for the mind and body, it is unlikely to create a lasting cure for any spinally-enacted form of back pain.

 Typically, patients enjoy short-term relief during and after exercise, but the pain returns a while later.
 This occurrence might reinforce an ischemic source to the sciatica pain condition, since exercise will not do anything at all to resolve symptoms due to a spinal abnormality, such as a herniated disc or osteoarthritis process.

 Exercise will, however, increase regional circulation and temporarily fight the effects of oxygen deprivation in the lower back and legs.
 Remember, sciatica is a neurological syndrome and no degree of strong and supportive musculature will prevent symptoms from occurring if they are truly caused by a compressive neuropathy in the spine or a central stenosis condition.

-this fact help guide you in ascertaining the accuracy of any diagnostic verdict, if exercise does enact temporary relief from these types of traditional sciatica explanations.
+Let this fact help guide you in ascertaining the accuracy of any diagnostic verdict, if exercise does enact temporary relief from these types of traditional sciatica explanations.

 Sciatica and Weight Lifting Experiences